 Preparing the Ingredients

-I start with the sliced smoked bacon, which I cut into smaller pieces, and then I will fry it until they become crispy.
+I start with the sliced smoked bacon, which I cut into smaller pieces, and then fry until it becomes crispy.

 I sliced the mozzarella balls to spread them better in the polenta, but of course, they can break into pieces; they will melt after baking.